angelobattaglia/GraphNetworkx/README.md

 # GraphNetworkx
-Graphs manipulation and visualization with python's networkx
+Graphs manipulation and visualization with python's library networkx